srmfx/ProjectMEMRAM/README.md

 https://github.com/srmfx/ProjectZICRORAM

-While the shareware version of the product is available to public, The main project & system has been made closed-source.
+While the shareware version of the product is available to public, the main project & system has been made closed-source.

 This repository is only being kept for reference.